 Currently, sensory-friendly time in Dinosphere® will be from 4-5 p.m. daily.
-During this time, sound volumes will be lowered, the thunderstorm video effect will not play in the dome, and lighting-except for those effects that are part of the sound and light show on the ramp and the Leonard the Mummified Dinosaur sound and light show-will remain static.
-The information below outlines the operation of Dinosphere during times other than sensory-friendly time.
+During this time, sound volumes will be lowered, the thunderstorm video effect will not play in the dome, and lighting-except for those effects that are part of the sound and light show on the ramp-will remain static.
+The information below outlines the operation of Dinosphere during times other than the sensory-friendly hour.